 3.0 Harmony Of The Spheres

-A world crisis is breaking out as the alien space probe previously detected by the Company AI is spotted approaching Earth.
-Susan smuggles herself aboard the Company space station and hacks into its simulation banks, where Jack is trapped reliving the virtual life of an aging rock musician in the Company’s schemes.
-Susan frees Jack, and they fight with security robots.
-In the process they discover that the System has now taken over the entire station and all the Company’s executives are in the control of the AI.
+The alien space probe previously detected by the Company AI is approaching Earth.
+Susan, smuggled aboard the Company satellite headquarters, frees Jack from the Simulation after one final battle with the System’s automated security.
+They discover that the System has now taken over the entire station and converted all its human executives into processing elements.
 After disabling the System, they steal a Company spacecraft and set out to intercept the alien probe.
 On reaching the probe, it recognises Susan and activates, sending a massive telepathic signal towards Earth.
 But a Company robot craft has followed them, and attacks with a nuclear missile.
 The probe unfurls electromagnetic shields to protect Jack’s ship, but Susan is caught in the blast and transformed by the aliens into an energy being.

 Susan dreams in space as Jack’s craft slowly makes its way back to Earth.